MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/corpus_creation/training_dictionary.rst

 The basic steps to calculating pronunciation and silence probabilities is as follows:

 1. Generate word-pronunciation pairs (along with silence labels) from the alignment lattices
 2. Use these pairs as input to :ref:`calculating pronunciation probability <train_pronunciation_probability>` and :ref:`calculating silence probability <train_silence_probability>`.
-See the results below for walk-throughs of results for various words.
+See the results table below for a walk-through of results for various words across the two reading passage styles.

 .. tab-set::